Born a Chiefs fan: Rose Hill woman born during team’s conference title win 50 years ago

 Jan Lewis gave birth to her daughter Cheryl Scheer 50 years ago on January 4, 1970.
 It’s also the same day the Chiefs won a conference title game.

-“Just as the Chiefs cinched the victory,” Scheer reads, “That sent them to the Super Bowl, Cheryl Elaine made her touchdown on the planet Earth.”
+“Just as the Chiefs clinched the victory,” Scheer reads, “that sent them to the Super Bowl, Cheryl Elaine made her touchdown on the planet Earth.”

 But Lewis remembers the events unfolding slightly differently.

-“The doctor and my husband were watching the Chiefs game and I knew she was coming.
-She was here before they ever came back in the room.
+“The doctor and my husband were watching the Chiefs game, and I knew she was coming.
+She was here before they ever came back into the room.
 I know,” laughs Lewis.

 Scheer said she always knew she shared her birth with a Chiefs playoff win and pulling the article out a few days ago helped remind them it was during their biggest win in franchise history.